rkumar/zfm/README.md

 The second way is from the file manager itself.
 There is a toggle key for SELECTION_MODE (currently @).
 After toggling selection on, any files selected will go into an array.
 When toggling off, a menu of operations for multiple files appears (zip, move, trash, or enter your own command).

-The first method from the menu, shows selected files highlighted so it's nicer.
-At this time, the main file manager does not use any coloring or highlighting (it may do so later, not a priority).
+The first method from the menu, allows you to select based on a query such as recent files, todays files, files for an extension etc while keeping the file manager as-is.

 ### Finding a file based on filename###

 This is similar to the `find` command but uses zsh, to find a file given a string.
 Matches are displayed and can be filtered based on more keys, and files may be selected and edited.
 Currently, the location of this is MENU-c ("commands") -> "ffind".
+You can also use the slash "/" in the file lister.

 ###Searching based on file content###